LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateProfileByAccessToken-put-">Auth Update Profile by Token (PUT)</h4>
- This API is used to update the user's profile by passing the access token. <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-update-profile-by-token/" target="_blank">More info</a>
+ This API is used to update the user's profile by passing the access token.

 ```java